-CEP's Shetland economy project is being funded by the UK Engineering and Physical Sciences Research Council (EPSRC) as part of the Ocean-REFuel (Ocean Renewable Energy Fuels) Programme Grant EP/W005212/1 awarded to the University of Strathclyde, Newcastle University, University of Nottingham, Cardiff University and Imperial College London and running to the end of 2026.
-Additionally, this work is also being funded by the Economic and Social Research Council (ESRC) Impact Acceleration Account (IAA), which was awarded to CEP for the development of an accessible economy-wide simulation interface to empower Shetland stakeholders in assessing the economic impacts of green energy developments in the region.
-The IAA will run until July 2025.
+CEP's Shetland economy project is being funded by the UK Engineering and Physical Sciences Research Council (EPSRC) as part of the Ocean-REFuel (Ocean Renewable Energy Fuels) Programme Grant EP/ W005212/1 awarded to the University of Strathclyde, Newcastle University, University of Nottingham, Cardiff University and Imperial College London and running to the end of 2026.
 CEP's Director, Professor Karen Turner, leads our work on Shetland.
 For further information about the project, please contact her at karen.turner@strath.ac.uk or the CEP team at cep@strath.ac.uk